sysops-notes/sysops-notes.github.io/sections/additional.md

 	* Primarily used to run queries against exabytes of unstructured data in Amazon S3
 * Automated backups
 	* Can configure to automatically copy snapshots (automated or manual) for a cluster to another region
+* Amazon Redshift logs information in the following log files
+	* `Connection log`: Logs authentication attempts, and connections and disconnections.
+	* `User log`: Logs information about changes to database user definitions.
+	* `User activity log`: Logs each query before it is run on the database.

 ## Step functions